nmi246/electronics/wireless/AT_commands_for_calls_sms.md

 - AT+CLCK="AI",2		           # Check status.
 If call barring is disabled, response will be: +CLCK: 0,255
   - Incoming/outgoing calls should be enabled.

+NB: Use "AO" for OUTGOING call barring, and "AI" for INCOMING call barring

 ## Call waiting:
 - AT+CCWA?